310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Subaru %}
-Oh, is that so… Ahh, that puts me in a bind~ I mean, all I’ve been doing is solo activity lately.
+Oh, I see… Ahh, that puts me in a bind~ I mean, all I’ve been doing is solo activity lately.

 But since the in-school jobs are based on that “DreamFes” thing, I can’t get any of them as a solo idol anymore.
 {% endbubble %}